History of fu poetry: Western Han

-The grand fu of the Western Han dynasty were read and recited as celebrations of pure poetic delight, and were the first pieces of Chinese literature to fuse both unrestrained entertainment and moral admonitions together in single works.
-However, after the reign of Emperor Wu, his court culture began to be criticized as having placed undue emphasis on the grandiose language in fu and therefore having missed opportunities to encourage moral restraint.
-The most prominent critic of "grand fu" was the other great fu writer of the Han dynasty: Yang Xiong.
-As a youth, Yang was an admirer and imitator of Sima Xiangru's fu, but later came to disapprove of grand fu.
+The grand fu of the Western Han dynasty were read and recited as celebrations of pure poetic delight, and were the first pieces of Chinese literature to fuse unrestrained entertainment and moral admonitions in single works.
+But after the reign of Emperor Wu, his court culture began to be criticized as having placed undue emphasis on the grandiose language in fu and thereby having missed opportunities to encourage moral restraint.
+The most prominent critic of "grand fu" was the other great fu writer of the Han dynasty, Yang Xiong.
+As a youth, Yang admired and imitated Sima Xiangru's fu, but he later came to disapprove of grand fu.
 Yang believed that the original purpose of fu was to "indirectly admonish" (諷 (fèng)), but that the extended rhetorical arguments and complex vocabulary used in grand fu caused their hearers and readers to marvel at their aesthetic beauty while missing their moral messages.
 Yang juxtaposed early Han dynasty fu with the fu-like expositions in the Classic of Poetry, saying that while those in the Poetry provided moral standards, the fu of the Han poets "led to excess".
 While known as one of the fu masters of the Han dynasty, Yang's fu are generally known for their focus on admonishing readers and listeners to uphold moral values.